Looking for a job in booming LNG growth? Try new Golden Pass website. - Port Arthur News

 Some entry-level construction jobs do not require previous experience.

-“Over the course of the next few years, we will employ thousands of workers considering both skills and character; seeking performance-oriented employees who value teamwork, safety, quality and making a difference,” said Tammy Mallaise, senior vice president of people and culture for Zachary Group.
+“Over the course of the next few years, we will employ thousands of workers considering both skills and character; seeking performance-oriented employees who value teamwork, safety, quality and making a difference,” said Tammy Mallaise, senior vice president of people and culture for Zachry Group.

 The site, she added, will allow users to navigate career options, develop skills and ultimately apply for jobs.